 Creative Discovery Museum

 The Creative Discovery Museum is one of the top children’s museums in the country, with an emphasis on learning through play in its impressive exhibits.
 From puppet theaters to digging for dinosaur bones, kids can spend hours in various play areas that also teach important concepts on science, engineering, and nature.
-You can create sculptures in an artist’s studio or help boats navigate through an intricate course of lock and dams in the Riverplay section.
+You can create sculptures in an artist’s studio or help boats navigate through an intricate course of locks and dams in the Riverplay section.

 Take an Art Tour